MadrHacks/snakeCTF2023-Writeups/web/phpotato/writeup.md

 - lval must be a variable (starting with `$`) and create visible output
 - rval can be any lval, a digit or an alphabetic character

-The second function parse the starting number, it can be
+The second function parses the starting number, it can be
 - empty, so it's 0
 - a number
 - a constant, but not `FLAG`